demonich/GameHub-prime-render-offload-tweak/README.md

 Tweak for GameHub that allow to use discrete Nvidia graphics card

 ## How To Use
-Just copy prime.json to /home/"YOUR-USER-NAME"/.config/com.github.tkashkin.gamehub/tweaks
+Just copy prime.json to /home/"YOUR-USER-NAME"/.config/com.github.tkashkin.gamehub/tweaks.
-Then enable tweak in GameHub settings
+Then enable tweak in GameHub settings.

+The tweak only works if your system supports nvidia on-demand.

 ### [GameHub](https://github.com/tkashkin/GameHub)
 ### [PRIME Render Offload](https://download.nvidia.com/XFree86/Linux-x86_64/435.21/README/primerenderoffload.html)